andres-abreu/TECH-BLOG/README.md

 * Image-preview

 ## DESCRIPTION
 This blog-post allows users to create and share technology-focused-post, users may view, edit, delete & comment.
+This app follows the model-view-controller[MVC] paradigm in its archetictural structure using handlebars.js as the templating language, Sequelize as the object-relational-mapping[ORM], and express-session-npm-package for authentication.

 ## INSTALL/RUN-INSTRUCTIONS.
 * npm-packages: express, express-session, express-session-sequelize, mysql, sequelize, dotenv, bcrypt, express-handlebars.